 Can be operated by 1 person.
 Includes self-sealing balloons and devices to fill balloons quickly and easily.
 High-quality build and easy to use.
+Can shoot balloons up to 100 yards with relative ease.

 Some had difficulty figuring out how to load it in the slingshot.

 Comes with a launcher, carrying bag, and balloons.
 Shoots balloons high and far.
 Can be used with 3 people or attached to a secure structure.
+Can be used to launch t-shirts and other light items as well.

 The included balloons were too small and flimsy for some.